fjn308/wfwp/README.md

 ![photo](/screenshots/7.png)

-# 3. Things You need to Know
+# 3. Things You Need to Know

 - `wfwp` assumes that aspect ratios of monitors are around 16:9, that is, for landscape monitors, it selects wallpapers from the pictures with ratios between 4:3 and 256:81; while for portrait monitors, the ratios would be between 256:81 and 3:4.